retroenv/nesgo/README.md

   built-in Emulator
 - Easy unit testing of code
 - Simple code documentation generation
+- Easy to install of the non-GUI tools

 The code for NES programs is written using Aliases for 6502 assembly instructions, this allows to have full control over the outputted